 Certified Veterinary Technicians

 Ashley interned with us when she was studying to become a Certified Veterinary Technician.
 After graduating she became a full time staff member.
-Ashley moved to Tucson with her boyfriend for a few years and recently she has moved back to the Phoenix area and rejoined our staff.
+Ashley moved to Tucson for a few years and recently she has moved back to the Phoenix area and rejoined our staff.
 We are so glad to have her back!
 Ashley is also a native to the state of Arizona.
 In her spare time she loves camping, fishing and exploring all that our beautiful state of Arizona has to offer.
 Ashley currently has one cat named Tom, who she absolutely loves dearly!
 Ashley has a bright future ahead of her as she is currently working towards earning her Bachelors of Business Management.
 Welcome back Ashley!